imback0407/imback0407.github.io/_pages/networkanalysis.md

 # Network Analysis

-## Network Analysis is a field of study that focuses on understanding and analyzing the structure, behavior, and properties of networks.
+Network Analysis is a field of study that focuses on understanding and analyzing the structure, behavior, and properties of networks.
 Networks are pervasive in various domains, including social media, transportation systems, communication networks, biological systems, and more.
 Network Analysis provides valuable insights into the connections and interactions between entities within these networks.

 Key Concepts:
 1. Nodes and Edges: Networks consist of nodes (also known as vertices) and edges (also known as links or connections).
 Nodes represent individual entities, while edges represent relationships or interactions between nodes.
-2. Types of Networks:
+2. Types of Networks:<br/>
 •	Social Networks: These represent connections between individuals in social settings.
 They are used to study information diffusion, social influence, and community detection.<br/>
 •	Biological Networks: These model interactions within biological systems, such as protein-protein interaction networks or neural networks.<br/>
 •	Transportation Networks: These describe connections between locations or transportation hubs, including road networks, airline routes, and public transportation systems.<br/>